trinitykey/aws-ai-qna-bot/README.md

 QnABot now supports indexing web pages into Kendra.
 Added three settings parameters:

-* KENDRA_INDEXER_URLS - a common separated list of URLs which should be included in your Kendra index.
+* KENDRA_INDEXER_URLS - a comma separated list of URLs which should be included in your Kendra index.
 * KENDRA_INDEXER_SCHEDULER - specify how often you would like QnABot to re-index the list of URLs.
 The expression should use [AWS CloudWatch rate expressions](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html)
 * KENDRA_WEB_PAGE_INDEX - The Kendra Index Id where Kendra should add the custom data soutce